James Edward Beach - Cordele Dispatch

 CORDELE — Due to the COVID pandemic, a private family graveside service for James Edward Beach will be at 4 p.m., Wednesday, Dec.
 2, 2020 at Zion Hope Cemetery on Antioch Church Road.
 Edward, age 57, passed away Tuesday, Dec.
 1, 2020 at Crisp Regional Hospital.

-Edward was born in Columbus, Ga. to the late James Delmer and Clara Louis Mathis.
+Edward was born in Columbus, Ga. to the late James Delmer and Clara Louise Mathis Beach.
 He is survived by several cousins.

 Memorial contributions may be made to the Downtown Business Organization, PO Box 5739, Cordele, GA 31015.